Trust4AI/trust4ai/content/publication/2024_Trust4AI2024JISBD/index.md

 # This file represents a page section.
 # headless: true

+summary: "In this work-in-progress paper, we outline our vision for developing a tool ecosystem aimed at automatically testing AI-driven search engines in accordance with EU trustworthiness compliance requirements….Click on the PDF to continue reading."

 draft: false
 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here